 Currently, the Camp Board of Trustees is in the process of raising the capital funds needed to expand facilities through three phases of construction.
 Once complete, Camp Ronald McDonald for Good Times® will serve as a model of both a fully accessible campsite and an inclusive special-needs camping program.

 Camp Ronald McDonald for Good Times® is a project of Ronald McDonald House Charities® of Southern California, a non-profit corporation founded in 1977 to build the Los Angeles Ronald McDonald House®.
 The Ronald McDonald House provides help, comfort and accommodations for the families of young cancer patients undergoing treatment at nearby children’s hospitals.
-Additional projects of Ronald McDonald House Charities of Southern California include the Bakersfield Ronald McDonald House, Orange County Ronald McDonald House, Loma Linda Ronald McDonald House, Long Beach Ronald McDonld House.
-Pasadena Ronald McDonald House, and the soon-to-be-built Long Beach Ronald McDonald House.
+Additional projects of Ronald McDonald House Charities of Southern California include the Bakersfield Ronald McDonald House, Orange County Ronald McDonald House, Loma Linda Ronald McDonald House, Long Beach Ronald McDonald House.
+Pasadena Ronald McDonald House.

 Whatever the prognosis, a cancer diagnosis interrupts childhood and hinders the experiences that lead to normal child development.
 At Camp Ronald McDonald for Good Times®, these boys and girls recapture the hope, enthusiasm, and love of adventure that are essential parts of their youth.
 They blossom in the medically and psychologically safe environment that has been created especially for them.

 Nothing can compensate for the anguish that childhood cancer inflicts, but Camp Ronald McDonald for Good Times®, with the dreams it inspires, comes close.
 Because of generous friends, patients are able to spend time at Camp throughout the year cost-free.
 We are proud of what we have accomplished since 1982, and we look toward the challenges of the future with enthusiasm.